cosmic-lang/cosmic/docs/basics.md

 - `Enum`

-Tagged unions, if a tag is not given a type, it is given void.
+Tagged unions, anonymous.
+If a tag is not given a type, it is given void.
 A integer type must be provided which is the type used for the tags behind the scenes
 ```elixir
 let t = int
 let e = string